Tokyo Dome

 Tokyo Dome (東京ドーム, Tōkyō Dōmu) is an indoor stadium in Bunkyō, Tokyo, Japan.
 It was designed as a baseball stadium following its predecessor, Korakuen Stadium (whose former site is now occupied by the Tokyo Dome Hotel and a plaza for this stadium).
-In Japan, it is often used as a unit of size; for example, "the new construction is five times the size of Tokyo Dome."

 Construction

 Construction on the stadium began on May 16, 1985, and it opened on March 17, 1988.
 It was built on the site of the Velodrome, adjacent to Korakuen Stadium and the Koishikawa-Kōrakuen garden.
 It has a maximum total capacity of 57,000 depending on configuration, with an all-seating configuration of 42,000.

 Tokyo Dome's original nickname was "The Big Egg", with some calling it the "Tokyo Big Egg".
 Its dome-shaped roof is an air-supported structure, a cable-reinforced 0.8 mm flexible fiberglass membrane supported by slightly pressurizing the inside of the stadium with 150,000 m^{3}/hour using independent blowers.
 It was developed by Nikken Sekkei and Takenaka Corporation, and modeled after the Hubert H. Humphrey Metrodome.